xsnpdngv/libstk/README.md

 Either you can download the latest release as a portable source tarball, or clone the repo and autogenerate prior to configure, build and install.
+Alternatively you can just copy and use the sources.

 ### 1/A. Download tarball

-To install `libstk` from source tarball, download latest tar.gz from [github.com/xsnpdngv/libstk/releases](https://github.com/xsnpdngv/libstk/releases).
+To install `libstk` library from source tarball, download latest tar.gz from [github.com/xsnpdngv/libstk/releases](https://github.com/xsnpdngv/libstk/releases).

 ```bash